jenjch/banhMiLog/README.md

 ## User Story

 ```
-As a banh mi aficionado
+As a banh mi (vietnamese sandwich) aficionado
 I want to be able to record and manage banh mi
 So that I can organize my list of banhmi varieties, and track ones I've eaten.